 How can the UK maintain and build on this reputation?
-In this session, CAF will be joined by experts to explore the motivations behind the money and consider how these trends could shape the UK as a hub for global philanthropy.
+This session will explore the motivations behind the money and consider how these trends could shape the UK as a hub for global philanthropy, by discussing:

-- Why do many non-profits and philanthropists select the UK as their jurisdiction of choice? - How can the UK continue to be an attractive destination for philanthropy capital? - What can the UK learn from places like Switzerland and Singapore?

-- Do we need new structures and incentives to bring more inward philanthropy to the UK - How can UK civil society benefit from greater incoming capital?
+- Why do many non-profits and philanthropists select the UK as their jurisdiction of choice? - How can the UK continue to be an attractive destination for philanthropy capital? - What can the UK learn from places like Switzerland and Singapore? - Do we need new structures and incentives to bring more inward philanthropy to the UK? - How can UK civil society benefit from greater incoming capital?